Compare Car Insurance in Spain — 2026 Quotes for Expats

 What "comparing car insurance in Spain" actually means

-Comparing car insurance in Spain — or auto insurance, vehicle insurance, Spanish car insurance or the Spanish seguro de coche, all the same product — involves three layered decisions, not just price:
+Comparing car insurance in Spain involves three layered decisions, not just price.
+The names vary: auto insurance, vehicle insurance, Spanish car insurance, the Spanish seguro de coche.
+The product is the same.
+The three decisions:

 1. Cover level — what do you actually want the policy to do?
 Pay only third-party damage you cause?
 Or also pay for theft, fire, glass breakage, and damage you cause to your own car?

-2. Insurer reputation and claims service — Mapfre is the biggest Spanish insurer but Spanish-only at the claims line.
+2. Insurer reputation and claims service.
+Mapfre is the biggest Spanish insurer but Spanish-only at the claims line.
 Generali is mid-tier in size but very strong on English-language support.
-Liberty Seguros is direct-sales (no broker).

-3. Add-ons, excesses and exclusions — the headline premium can hide a €600 excess on glass, a 0-km roadside add-on that costs extra, a 3-day courtesy-car limit that should be 30 days, or a low bail-bond figure that means you sit in a Spanish cell after a serious accident.
+3. Add-ons, excesses and exclusions.
+The headline premium can hide a €600 excess on glass.
+It can hide a 0-km roadside add-on that costs extra.
+It can hide a 3-day courtesy-car limit that should be 30 days.
+It can also hide a low bail-bond figure.
+A low bail bond means you sit in a Spanish cell after a serious accident.

-A like-for-like comparison is only fair if the cover level, excesses and add-ons are identical across the quotes you're comparing.
+A like-for-like comparison is only fair on identical terms.
+Cover level, excesses and add-ons must match across the quotes you're comparing.
 This guide walks you through how to do that.

 The four cover levels in Spain compared